natesimantov/docs-contract-sdk/getting-started/untitled.md

 brew install go
 ```

 If you prefer a regular package installer instead, those are available [here](https://golang.org/dl/).
-If you run into trouble, go over the official Go [installation instructions](https://golang.org/doc/install).
+If you run into trouble, review the official Go [installation instructions](https://golang.org/doc/install).

 ## Verifying the installation